 McMaster University is dedicated to selecting the best and brightest medical school graduates.
 As such, we will only be inviting those applicants who have a high score in the file review, personal letter and reference letter scoring process.

-- Are skilled at self-assessment,
+- Are skilled at self-assessment

-- Have strong interpersonal skills, give and receive constructive feedback,
+- Have strong interpersonal skills

 - Canadian birth certificate or act of birth